 The city of Norfolk also has a civilian port with one of the largest ship terminals in the world.
 The Norfolk International Terminal is the nation’s largest intermodal center.
 The cruise ship dock in downtown Norfolk can handle oceangoing ships that can carry up to 3,000 passengers, making the city a popular East Coast destination.

 Norfolk is also an important hub for land transportation, including connections to the rest of the country through a network of railroad and major highways.
 Norfolk Southern Railway has its headquarters in the city and operates 20,000 route miles in 22 states and the District of Columbia.
 Norfolk Southern provides freight train service to every major port city on the East Coast, as well as to 10 river ports and nine lake ports.

-Even though asbestos is regulated by federal and state environmental agencies and has been supplanted by safer substitutes, this group of six fibrous minerals was used in great quantities for much of the 19th and 20th Centuries.
-Asbestos-containing materials (ACMs) were produced and sold because they had beneficial properties that made them a profitable commodity.
+Although asbestos is regulated by federal and state environmental agencies and has been replaced by safer substitutes, the dangerous mineral was used in great quantities for much of the 19th and 20th Centuries.
+Asbestos-containing materials (ACMs) were made and sold because they had beneficial properties that made them a profitable commodity.

 Thus, asbestos-derived products such as insulation, roofing materials, floor panels, soundproofing materials were widely used on a global scale. not just because they were useful, but also because they were cheap and plentiful.

 Many industries and government agencies bought asbestos and ACMs between the mid-19th Century and the late 20th Century.
 The biggest customers of the asbestos industry were heavy industry, construction companies, power generation companies, metalworks, and the government.
 Each needed asbestos or ACMs for specific purposes, but the most common factor was to protect workers or facilities from the effect fire, heat, or electrical discharges.